saraswatithapa/Sediment-transport-and-flood-risk-Impact-of-embankments-on-river-morphology-and-flooding-Kathmandu/README.md

 ##############################################################################
-This dataset includes field measured data, simulated results, data analysis, and Jupyter notebook code to produce figures used in a research.
-Impact of newly constructed embankments on river morphology and flood dynamics in Kathmandu, Nepal.
+This dataset includes field measured data, simulated results, observed and simulated result analysis, and Jupyter notebook code to produce results.

 The dataset included following list of files(2) and file folder(4):